serhii-m/weather-widget/README.md

 #### and install packages write command:
 `npm install`

+### Fetch weather data

+You need to register on the [OpenWeather](https://openweathermap.org/) and use your API key to receive data.

+In the root of the project create a .env file following the .env-example and specify your key in REACT_APP_API_KEY variable.

 ## Running the app in development mode

 In the project directory run command: